Brexucabtagene Autoleucel (Tecartus)

 1. The disease is relapsed or refractory; and

-2. The member has had previous treatment with both chemoimmunotherapy and a bruton tyrosine kinase inhibitor (e.g., ibrutinib); and
+2. The member has received previous treatment with a covalent Bruton tyrosine kinase inhibitor (e.g., acalabrutinib [Calquence], ibrutinib [Imbruvica], zanubrutinib [Brukinsa]); and

 3. The member has not received a previous treatment course of brexucabtagene autoleucel or another CD19-directed chimeric antigen receptor (CAR) T-cell therapy.